Community College STEM Scholarship Program

 For help on writing a letter of recommendation, CLICK HERE.

-Transcript– An unofficial transcript with all grades through Fall semester 2018 is required and can be submitted as a PDF in the online application.
+Transcript– An unofficial transcript with all grades through Fall semester 2021 is required and can be submitted as a PDF in the online application.
 If the applicant is selected to receive an award then an official transcript will be required at acceptance.
-If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided in the application
+If the applicant does not have a PDF conversion tool, links to free online PDF converters are provided in the application

 • Awardees must provide a head-shot photo electronically